-The Spirit of Katharine Hepburn Award is given by the Kate to an individual who embodies the spirit, independence, and character of the legendary actress.
+The Spirit of Katharine Hepburn Award is given by the Kate to an individual who embodies the bold spirit, fierce independence, and distinctive character of the legendary actress.
 It is presented annually at the summer Gala, the Kate’s largest fund raising event.
-The award is a graceful bronze statuette in the likeness of Ms. Hepburn by Kimberly Monson, an artist and faculty member of the Lyme Academy of Fine Arts.
+The award is a graceful bronze statuette in the likeness of Ms. Hepburn sculpted by Kimberly Monson, an artist and faculty member of the Lyme Academy of Fine Arts.

 2019 – Christine Baranski

 One of the entertainment industry’s most honored actresses, Christine Baranski is an Emmy, two-time Tony, Screen Actors Guild, Drama Desk and American Comedy Award winner.
 A graduate of the Juilliard School, Baranski received her big break in Tom Stoppard’s hit Broadway comedy “The Real Thing,” directed by Mike Nichols, for which she won a Tony Award and Drama Desk Award.

 Ms. Baranski went on to earn a second Tony Award for her performance in Neil Simon’s “Rumors.”
 She also won an Emmy, American Comedy and SAG Award for her role in the hit series “Cybill,” in addition to three subsequent Emmy and Golden Globe nominations.
 She received a total of 5 Emmy nominations for her guest roles on “Frasier” and “The Big Bang Theory.”
 As the formidable “Dian Lockhart,” Ms. Baranski received six Emmy nominations and two Critics’ Choice Television Award nominations on CBS’s “The Good Wife.”
 She currently stars as the character in the critically acclaimed spin-off “The Good Fight” on CBS All Access.